Selection and Allocation Procedure

 6. The percentage of sessions accepted is utilized to calculate the percentage of travel grants awarded.
 The awarding of travel grants is guided by the ranking list that the Grant Committee/Track Chairs and Program Chairs provide.
 For example, from the example above, the top 50% of the total travel grant proposals in the AGR track will be accepted and will receive a travel grant.
 This same exercise is repeated per track to proportionately assign grants according to the size/acceptance rate of sessions in each track.

-7. Notifications of travel grant acceptances are sent to participants by December 11, 2020.
-Participants are requested to accept the travel grant and sign a contract.
+7. Notifications of travel grant acceptances are sent to participants by December 17, 2021.
+Participants are requested to accept the travel grant and sign a contract by January 14, 2022.
 If the travel grant is not accepted by the deadline, the offer will be revoked.
 Grants are not given to anyone who is not on the list.
 Additionally, LASA Secretariat will always honor the ranking of the travel grants and will not assign grants based on requests.